michael2012z/BitBible/markdown/Etheridge/files/Rom.md

 18. For they who are thus serve not our Lord Jeshu Meshiha, but their bellies; and with sweet words and benedictions seduce the hearts of the simple.

-19. But your obedience is known to every one; I rejoice therefore in you, and I wish you to be wise unto good (works), and pure with regard tothose which are evil.
+19. But your obedience is known to every one; I rejoice therefore in you, and I wish you to be wise unto good (works), and pure with regard to

 20. But the God of peace will soon bruise Satana beneath your feet.
 The grace of our Lord Jeshu Meshiha be with you!